-Surprisingly there is so much to do in Stockholm to keep you busy and actively touring the 14 different islands in the city’s archipelago.
+Surprisingly there is so much to do with many Stockholm attractions to keep you busy and actively touring the 14 different islands in the city’s archipelago.
 But if you just have enough time to visit the main sites and try something fun in the city, check out these 20 top things that you can do in Stockholm.
 Maybe you can do it all and more depending on your timeframe and interest in exploring the entire city or the outer islands.

 #1 Shop your heart out in Drottninggatan